 The Idaho Licensure Board requires a master’s degree with an emphasis in speech-language pathology as the minimum educational qualification for SLP licensure.
 The degree must be offered through a nationally accredited school and include a Board-approved curriculum.

 Programs can be completed online or on campus.
-Online degrees accredited by the American Speech-Language-Hearing Association (ASHA) Council on Academic Accreditation (CAA) are an excellent choice for working professionals with busy schedules.
+Online degrees accredited by the American Speech-Language-Hearing Association (ASHA) Council on Academic Accreditation (CAA) are an excellent choice for working professionals with busy schedules, and particularly in a largely rural state like Idaho.

 - Early Language Development and Disorders